SWIFTSIM/swiftsim/doc/RTD/source/SubgridModels/GEAR/index.rst

 where :math:`M_l` and :math:`M_u` are the lower and upper mass limits for a star exploding in SNII, :math:`\delta` is the Dirac function and :math:`\phi` is the initial mass function (in mass).

-The yields for SNII cannot be written in an analytical form, they repose on a few different tables that are based on the work of `Kobayashi et al. (2000) <https://ui.adsabs.harvard.edu/abs/2000ApJ...539...26K/abstract>`_ and `Tsujimoto et al. (1995) <https://ui.adsabs.harvard.edu/abs/1995MNRAS.277..945T/abstract>`_.
+The yields for SNII cannot be written in an analytical form, they depend on a few different tables that are based on the work of `Kobayashi et al. (2000) <https://ui.adsabs.harvard.edu/abs/2000ApJ...539...26K/abstract>`_ and `Tsujimoto et al. (1995) <https://ui.adsabs.harvard.edu/abs/1995MNRAS.277..945T/abstract>`_.

 Supernovae Ia
 ^^^^^^^^^^^^^